FraRizz13/test-akqa/README.md

 • As a user visiting a site, I want to see a widget that, upon interaction, shows me a fun chuck Norris fact.

-• The widget must be implemented as a pluggable wordpress widget and as a Drupal block that can be placed in any region of a theme (considering your existing Wordpress experience, try to give more priority to the Drupal part, as it could result in a more challenging and interesting activity).
+• The widget must be implemented as a pluggable wordpress widget and as a Drupal block that can be placed in any region of a theme.

 • The widget adapts its width based on the column that contains it.